 Mission and History

-The mission of the Cinema Arts Centre is to bring the best in cinematic artistry to Long Island, and use the power of film to expand the awareness and consciousness of our community.
+The mission of the Cinema Arts Centre is to bring the best and broadest range of film and cultural programs to all audiences, lifting spirits, expanding consciousness, and building community.